zhang-wenxi/zhang-wenxi.github.io/_posts/writings/2026-05-24-PowerBI-connectors.md

 Within Fabric, Dataflows Gen 2 is the transformation layer.
 It ingests from source systems, applies Power Query transformations, and lands results directly into Fabric data stores.
 No pipeline code required.
 Lakehouses store data in open Delta format on OneLake.
 They serve as the central landing zone that multiple reports and semantic models can share.
 Warehouses provide a SQL endpoint for structured analytical workloads.
 KQL Databases handle real-time event streams.

 In a mature Fabric setup, Power BI does not connect to source systems directly at report time.
 It connects to governed Lakehouse or Warehouse tables that Dataflows Gen 2 has already prepared.
-The [Fabric well-architected guidance](https://learn.microsoft.com/en-us/fabric/well-architected/) is explicit on this point.
+The [Microsoft Fabric enterprise BI guidance](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/analytics/enterprise-bi-microsoft-fabric) is explicit on this point.
 The Get Data connector is the last step, not the first.

 <h3 class="archive__subtitle">Databases: The Relational Workhorses</h3>